Public Employees Retirement System of Ohio Sells 1,583 Shares of Hyster-Yale Materials Handling, Inc. (NYSE:HY)

-Public Employees Retirement System of Ohio lowered its position in Hyster-Yale Materials Handling, Inc. (NYSE:HY) by 9.5% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 15,006 shares of the industrial products company’s stock after selling 1,583 shares during the period.
-Public Employees Retirement System of Ohio’s holdings in Hyster-Yale Materials Handling were worth $1,095,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Public Employees Retirement System of Ohio lessened its stake in shares of Hyster-Yale Materials Handling, Inc. (NYSE:HY) by 9.5% in the 2nd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 15,006 shares of the industrial products company’s stock after selling 1,583 shares during the period.
+Public Employees Retirement System of Ohio’s holdings in Hyster-Yale Materials Handling were worth $1,095,000 at the end of the most recent quarter.

 Separately, TheStreet downgraded shares of Hyster-Yale Materials Handling from a “c” rating to a “d+” rating in a research note on Friday, November 5th.